 The Center of European Policy Studies produced a policy brief “The EU Data Act: towards a new European data revolution?” on the regulatory intention behind the Commission proposal.
 The authors highlight that a variety of the Member States and other stakeholders are not necessarily aligned with the Commission’s regulatory intentions and that the final proposal is likely to be subject to fierce inter-institutional negotiations.
 They caution that, ultimately, this might significantly reduce the scope of the Data Act, therefore not leading towards a new European data revolution.
 In addition, they stress the importance of achieving effective enforcement across Member States agencies, given the high number of EU initiatives in the field which might lead to overlapping competencies.

-MyData – one of the key players in the field of personal data governance – publishes a first reaction to the Data Act.
-In their reaction, titled "EU data act — making data portability actionable" they highlight the effects of the new data access provisions for consumers and businesses which they characterize as GDPR on steroids.
-In this light, according to their submission, is important to make sure that interoperability requirements are accompanied by well-defined APIs to make the right to data interoperability actionable.
+MyData – one of the key players in the field of personal data governance – published a first reaction to the Data Act.
+In their reaction, titled "EU Data Act — making data portability actionable," they highlight the new data access provisions' effects on consumers and businesses, which they characterize as GDPR on steroids.
+In this light, according to their submission, it is important to ensure that interoperability requirements are accompanied by well-defined APIs to make the right-to-data interoperability actionable.
 In addition, it is important to increase legal certainty on the relationship between the Data Act and the Data Governance Act.

 Policy brief on the provisions dealing with Business to Government Data Sharing in the European Commissions proposal for a Data Act that was published on 23 February 2022.